Miscellaneous Linux ideas

 - 1. filesystems as dirfds

-- 2. FD passing of dirfds as an IPC mechanism
+- 2. FD passing of dirfds as an RPC mechanism

 - 4. remove setuid dependence in userspace